mbabynames search ✿

 Barbara Piper

-"noble and strong" (Barbara) meets "pipe player" (Piper).
+"foreign, stranger" (Barbara) meets "pipe player" (Piper).
 The combination reads as complete.
 Neither name overshadows the other.
 Piper (2 syllables) provides a firm close after the longer Barbara.

 Barbara Grace